 The end of the Retail Export Scheme and post-Brexit tax-free shopping in the UK

 Following the end of the Brexit transition period on 31 December 2020, the UK Government has made the decision to extend VAT-free shopping to all overseas tourists, including EU nationals, and terminate the VAT Retail Export Scheme (VAT RES) in Great Britain.
-The previous tax-free shopping rules will continue to apply in Northern Ireland only.
+The previous tax-free shopping rules will continue to apply in Northern Ireland only, read more here.
 This article offers Airvat’s interpretations of the Government’s decision and future policy recommendations.

 In preparation for Brexit, HMRC performed a consultation to review the tax-free shopping scheme, or Retail Export Scheme, as it is formally known.
 The consultation highlighted two issues related to the scheme.

 Firstly, tourists are typically charged high fees by the incumbent refund operators, such as Global Blue and Planet.
 The fees can range between 30-50% of the VAT amount and may include hidden payment charges and poor exchange conversion rates by partner companies involved in the commercial chain.
 This means that tourists do not fully benefit from the VAT refund incentive, as was originally intended by the scheme.

 Secondly, the operation of the scheme is heavily concentrated among luxury retailers and large department stores in London's West End and Bicester Village outlet park.
 Most independent and regional stores are effectively excluded due to high friction costs of participating in the scheme, or they are not adequately serviced by the established refund operators due to a low turnover.
 According to Airvat’s internal data it is estimated that the top 5 participating retailers account for around 40% of the RES turnover.

 VAT RES expansion and modernisation